Humbugs/Humbugs.github.io/_products/ginger-creams.md

 flavour: [Cream, Ginger]
 colour: [White]
 free: [Alcohol, Lactose]
-ingredients: 'Sugar, Cream of Tarter, Butter, Ground Ginger'
+ingredients: "Sugar, Cream of Tarter, Butter, Ground Ginger"
 ---
 A soft sweet with the flavour of ginger.
 Soft on the outside and with a dry cream centre.